Dear Friends of Adam House,

 Refugee claimants face many unique hardships due to the COVID-19 pandemic, most notably, immigration and settlement delays, and challenges accessing ESL classes and employment training.
 Additionally, newcomers, who often come from more community oriented cultures, are already more vulnerable to isolation and loneliness, and are understandably frustrated by social distancing guidelines.

 Adam House is a communal living space, and in this new paradigm, we discovered new challenges, as we served such a diverse community.
 We realized that that left us vulnerable, and so had implemented several measures to help mitigate the risks, including, but not limited to: hand sanitation stations, regular disinfection of high-touch surfaces, and a quarantine period for new residents.

-Despite our efforts, we recently experienced an outbreak, traced to scheduled programming at the shelter.
+Despite our efforts, we experienced an outbreak in October 2020, traced to scheduled programming at the shelter.
 No one, thankfully, was seriously ill.